PeterWone/Antipodean/spike/treadmill-8-getting-off.md

 *Back to lecture hall for final discussion.*

-**DR. CHEN:** The historical pattern is clear: centralization plus separation of benefit from consequence equals civilizational collapse.
+**DR. CHEN:** The historical pattern is clear: centralisation plus separation of benefit from consequence equals civilisational collapse.
 But the pattern isn't inevitable.
-We can design systems that deliver the benefits of coordination without the pathologies of centralization.
+We can design systems that deliver the benefits of coordination without the pathologies of centralisation.

 **MARIA:** So you're saying we can get off the treadmill?